xopt-org/Xopt/README.md

 max_evaluations: 6400
 ```

-Xopt can also be used through a simple python interface.
+Xopt can also be used through a simple Python interface.
 ```python
 import math